The best analytics tools to measure your PR efforts in 2024

 Public relations is a hard art to measure, but that doesn't mean it's impossible.
-Thanks to new digital mediums, there are a lot of great new PR solutions to help PR professionals measure things like:
+Thanks to new digital mediums, there are a lot of great new PR solutions to help PR teams get a handle on things like:

 - Media mentions

 So let's take a look at some of the best PR measurement tools for data analysis.
 In the overviews below, any pros and cons listed are taken from public review data (Trustradius, G2, Capterra); pricing information is similarly based on publicly available information.

 Starting price: $5/month; 30-day free trial

 Pros: Easy to use | Privacy-first analytics | Works in all browsers

 Cons: Limited data | Could use more detailed documentation

 Plausible is our favourite forerunner in the battle for moral analytics, because it’s always put privacy at the center of its software.
 It’s one of the reasons we use it for our own websites.

 Plausible comes integrated with your Prezly account.
 Start your free trial →